Bishwas-py/django-svelte-template/README.md

 It has four major views files, each fulfilling a specific task, related to their name.
 You can check [urls.py](django_backend%2Fauthentication%2Furls.py) for more info.

-### Something more

-We are currently working on a svelte specific platform that distributes SaaS templates, organization dashboard, kanban UIs, and more on [growthsaas.dev](https://growthsaas.dev/).
-The platform is still beta, and we only have the premium version of django-svelte-template.

 #### Home